Skip to Content

 I use this information to select the reel model and size that would allow me to use braided lines powerful enough to withstand the pressure I expect from the fish I plan to catch.

-My advice is to get an inexpensive spinning reel like the Pflueger President if you don’t need a lot of drag power and you’re still new to braided lines.
+I advise getting an inexpensive spinning reel like the Pflueger President if you don’t need a lot of drag power and are still new to braided lines.
 As you get more comfortable with angling for large fish, you can upgrade to Shimano Vanford, Van Staal VR, or Penn Spinfisher VI.

 Latest posts by David Borgogni (see all)